-The best stairways are works of art, such as this serpentine piece that coils as it rises.
+The most magnificent stairways often look more like works of art, such as this serpentine piece that coils as it rises.
 Building these stairs combined the skills of various artisans who work with wood, metal, and drywall.

 Placing the front stairway to the side of the entry enables guests standing at the front door of this home to see through to the rest of the first level.
 The staircase railings and treads feature the same dark walnut used as the flooring throughout the home's gathering spaces.

 The enduring decorating concept of lights and darks strikes an elegant balance on this staircase.
-The crisp white-painted base pairs expertly with the deep brown wood accents, contrasting with treads and risers dressed with milk-white paint.
+The crisp white-painted base pairs expertly with the deep brown wood treads and hand railing.
 If this combo suits your taste, choose a paint that promises a hard, scuff-free surface and use a highly durable clear finish over the wood stain.

-Thanks to the open and spacious staircase, the free flow of this space is evident from the moment guests step inside the front door.
+Thanks to the open and spacious construction of the staircase, the free flow of this space is evident from the moment guests step inside the front door.
 Similar to the rest of the home, crisp white adorns nearly every surface, which also helps the space feel open and airy.